-SISO Awards Progam
+SISO Awards Program

-SISO awards include
+SISO awards and recognitions include:

 • SISO Technical Merit Award (TMA).
 This award recognizes technical excellence in the development of standards.
 Only SISO members are eligible for nomination.
 This can also be given as a team award.